solenedel/emoji-mart/README.md

 ## Main Features (MVP)

-- browse items: filter by category, price, search by name
+- browse products: filter by category, search by name
+- filter products by price
 - login / create an account
 - add, remove items from cart
 - add, femove items from favourites